EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-10.md

 - Harden API contracts with Schemathesis (from Session 02 stretch) and document expectations in `docs/service-contract.md`.
 - Wire coverage + contract tests into GitHub Actions for continuous integration (CI) confidence and capture the exact steps inside `docs/runbooks/compose.md`.

+## Session Focus
+1. Maintain a single `docker compose up` workflow that boots the API, Redis, and async worker with healthchecks.
+2. Use Redis for rate limiting + caching (reusing Session 09’s refresher) and explain the behavior inside `docs/service-contract.md`.
+3. Lock in contract/CI coverage by showing how Schemathesis, pytest (with coverage), and the Compose runbook all tie together.

 ## Before Class – Compose Preflight (Just-in-Time Teaching, JiTT)
 - Install Redis locally or ensure Docker Desktop can pull `redis:7-alpine`:
   ```bash